Keeping safe at home

 - Using plastic containers for toiletries rather than glass can reduce the chances of injury if you knock them over.

-- Floor tiles made of rubber or non-slip flooring may be safer than polished floors.
+- Floor tiles made of rubber or anti-slip flooring may be safer than polished floors.

 Having a shower can be safer than having a bath because the water drains away.
-This can lower the risk of drowning if you have a seizure.
+This will significantly the risk of drowning if you have a seizure.

 If you are choosing a new shower or changing your existing one, the following tips may help.

-- A fitted, padded shower seat may help reduce the risk of injury if you fall during a seizure.
+- A shower seat may help reduce the risk of injury if you fall during a seizure.

-- Soap trays set into the wall (instead of sticking out) and non-slip shower mats can also help reduce injuries if you fall.
+- Soap trays set into the wall (instead of sticking out) and anti-slip shower mats can also help reduce injuries if you fall.

-If you choose to have a bath, or if there is no shower, then the following may help to reduce risks.
+Having a bath carries higher risks than having a shower.
+If you have no shower, then the following may help to reduce risks.